-Outdoor Physical Learning (hire of facilities) £1,500 To improve the range of opportunities and facilities for pupils to access and engage in physical activity in the outdoors, including; - Ufton Court day trips and residentials, Work Ready Wednesdays and Nurture Groups - Camp Mohawk outdoor SEN day centre - Riding for the Disabled - Outdoor Work Related Learning - Thames Valley Adventure Playground ue to access ally as they c the listed outdoor locations, a offer safe structured, yet flexible ore confiden To train our staff to develop confidence and deliver teaching to encourage increased participation of our young people in competitive sport.
-Sessions take place during curriculum time but link to external community clubs so encouraging lifelong participation in physical sporting activity - working with Reading Rockets Basketball Club, Berkshire Cricket, Reading Rugby and Reading Football Club. e improvements t around the threat of the virus consistency of se further challenge activities, and de essions and a ed and every evelop know number of special days, when yone can have fun together th ledge and skills with equipmer ous year by specialist sports lec re the new skills can be nrough physical nt that has been Youth Sport Trust Membership £500 To continue Primary School membership.
+Outdoor Physical Learning (hire of facilities) £4,000 To improve the range of opportunities and facilities for pupils to access and engage in physical activity in the outdoors - health and wellbeing benefits including; - Ufton Court day trips and residentials - Camp Mohawk outdoor SEN day centre - Riding for the Disabled donation - Thames Valley Adventure Playground - Smelly Wellies NB.
+Access to these inclusive facilities can be a challenge for parents outside of school hours Pupils will contin our offer, especi early learning sk ue to access ially as they c ills and gross e improvements the listed outdoor locations, a offer safe structured, yet flexible motor skills.
+The aim is that pup skills back into the school enviro e spaces to develop ils will generalise their Specialist Coaching £2,500 To train our staff to develop confidence and deliver teaching to encourage increased participation of our young people in competitive sport.
+Sessions take place during curriculum time but link to external community clubs and Sport Together inclusive activity days, so encouraging lifelong participation in physical sporting activity - working with Reading Rockets Basketball Club, Berkshire Cricket, Reading Rugby and Reading Football Club.
+Pupils will contin leading to impro clubs outside of to advertise and ue to access oved skill dev school.
+The H d support the e improvements their expanded programme c elopment and confidence to c leadteacher as trustee of Spor Sport Together special days ac cipation from pupils and parer access the individual t Together will continue cross Berkshire,

+The Avenue School

+Youth Sport £500 To continue Primary School

+Tr∪st membership.

+Membership

-How the school will sustain the improvements Membership on-going, with access to materials and resources that support curriculum development and an expanded offer, meeting pupils needs.
-Direct termly support, advice and training to embed the Sports Leaders program with KS4 learners.
+How the school v vill sustain the e improvements

+Membership on-g going, with c access to materials and resour ces that support

+curriculum devel opment and I an expanded offer, meeting pupils needs.
+Direct

-Physical Literacy Resources £3,000 To provide students with the movement foundation for lifelong participation in physical activity, good health and well being, supporting physical development curriculum sessions and opportunities to generalise skills in informal playground activities How the scho ol will sustain t he improvements Physical Dava lonment remo ains part of our core curriculum and will be
+aining to further embed the Sp

+with KS4 learners, expanding it wider through the implementation Stage 1 and

+Stage 3 PELSA programmes as appropriate.

+Physical £3,000 To provide students with

+Literacy the movement foundation

+Resources for lifelong participation in

+physical activity, good

+health and well being,

+supporting the physical

+development curriculum

+sessions and opportunities

+to generalise skills in

+informal break and

+lunchtime activities.

+How the school will sustain the improvements

-Physical Development remains part of our core curriculum and will be appropriately resourced to further develop engagement, access, motivation and fun for individual learners.
+Physical Development remains part of our core curriculum and will be

+appropriately resourced to further develop engagement, access, motivation and fun for individual learners.
 Physical Development annual data capture to monitor the progress of individuals and whole school.